Differentiability and Approximation of Probability Functions under Gaussian Mixture Models: Gradient of Probability Functions under Gaussian Mixture Models

 Before establishing the differentiability of the probability function defined in \eqref{exp:Prob}, we need to introduce a condition that allows us to control the gradient of $g$ locally at $\bar x$, but globally on $(z, c) \in \mathbb{R}^m \times \C $.
 In our GMM setting, we consider the so-called exponential growth condition, first introduced in \cite{MR3273343}.
 Without this condition, differentiability may fail even for Gaussian distributions (see, e.g., \cite{MR3273343,zbMATH07047588}).

 \begin{definition}[Exponential growth condition] We say that a function $g$ satisfies the exponential growth condition at $\bar{x}$ if one can find constants $\varepsilon,a,b>0$ such that

 \end{definition} The following result proves the continuous differentiability of the probability function \eqref{exp:Prob} and provides an integral formula for its gradient. \begin{theorem} Let $g\colon \mathbb{R}^n\times \mathbb{R}^m \to \R$ be a continuously differentiable function satisfying the exponential growth condition at $\bar{x}$.
 Assume that $g$ is convex in the second argument and $\bar{x}$ is a $\z$-uniform Slater point as in \eqref{assumption1}.
-Then, the probability function $\Phi$ defined in \eqref{exp:Prob} is continuously differentiable on a neighborhood $U'$ of $\bar{x}$, and
+Then, there exists a neighborhood $U'$ of $\bar{x}$ such that the probability function $\Phi$ defined in \eqref{exp:Prob} is continuously differentiable on $U'$, and

 \end{theorem} The proof of the above result will follow directly from a more general result presented in the appendix, which provides an explicit representation for computing the integral formula in \eqref{Formula_gradient_PHI} in terms of the function $g$, along with a detailed technical analysis of the estimation process for the integrand (see Theorem \ref{theorem01}).
-We refer to \eqref{grad_form} for an explicit formula for $\nabla_x e_c(x,v)$ in terms of the data of the problem.
+We refer to \eqref{grad_form} for an explicit formula for $\nabla_x e_c(x,v)$ in terms of the shape of $g$ and the distribution of $\xi$.